pollfish/docs/terms/researcher.md

 **6.1**  Any processing of Data outside the territory of the European Economic Area shall require the prior written consent of Controller and may only be carried out if all legal requirements under Applicable Data Protection Law for such processing are fulfilled.
 Such measures may include (without limitation) transferring the Data to a recipient in a country that the European Commission has decided provides adequate protection for personal data, to a recipient that has achieved binding corporate rules authorisation in accordance with Applicable Data Protection Law, or to a recipient that has executed standard contractual clauses adopted or approved by the European Commission.

-**7. PERSONAL DATA BREACH, DATA PROTECTION IMPACT ASSESSEMENT AND PRIOR CONSULTATION**
+**7. PERSONAL DATA BREACH, DATA PROTECTION IMPACT ASSESSMENT AND PRIOR CONSULTATION**

 **7.1**  Processor shall notify Controller without undue delay upon it becoming aware of a Personal Data Breach, providing Controller with sufficient information to allow it to meet any obligations to report or inform Data Subjects of the Personal Data Breach.
 Processor shall cooperate with Controller and take such reasonable commercial steps as are directed by Controller to assist in the investigation, mitigation and remediation of each such Personal Data Breach.